Roger de Pont L'Évêque: Archbishop

 Roger was consecrated Archbishop of York on 10 October 1154.
 When he went north to York, the legal scholar Vacarius, who had been part of Theobald's household, followed Roger and spent the next 50 years in the north.
 Vacarius was responsible for introducing Roman civil law into England, and did so under the patronage of Roger.
 He wrote a standard textbook on the civil law, the Liber pauperum, and was an important advisor for Roger.

-Roger attended the Council of Tours in 1163, along with a number of other English bishops.
+Roger attended the Council of Tours in 1163, along with several other English bishops.
 Pope Alexander III named Roger a papal legate in February 1164, but his powers did not include the city of Canterbury or anything to do with Archbishop Becket.
 They did, however, include Scotland.

 In late 1164 Roger led a deputation from Henry II that visited the papal court, or curia, to try to persuade Alexander III that any decision on the deposition of Becket should take place in England under a papal legate, rather than in Rome.
 While Becket was in exile, Roger also managed to secure papal permission for archbishops of York to carry their cross in front of them anywhere in England, a right that had long been a bone of contention between Canterbury and York.
 Later, the pope rescinded the permission, but consistently refused to give primacy to either Canterbury or York in their struggles.

 Roger did not like monks, and William of Newburgh said that he often referred to the foundation of Fountains Abbey as the worst mistake of Archbishop Thurstan's episcopate.
 Roger also was accused of avarice, and of making unworthy clerical appointments.
 However, he also started the rebuilding of York Minster, which had been damaged by fire in 1137, built the Archbishop's Palace, York, and helped with the building of a church at Ripon.
 He also endowed the school at York with an annual income of 100 shillings.